vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-import-products.md

 Product import steps:
 1. Backend sends new product/sku to VTEX associated with a [mock category](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-catalog#category-migration-from-erps) called **Integration**.
-[block:callout]
-{
-  "type": "info",
-  "body": "If brands are not available, you may do the same, creating a mock brand called **Integration**, for products to be enriched later."
+>ℹ️ If brands are not available, you may do the same, creating a mock brand called **Integration**, for products to be enriched later.
-}
-[/block]

 2. Store team uses the [Google sheet method](https://github.com/vtex-apps/google-import) or Admin to manually enrich the imported catalog information, assigning the correct categories to each product in the **Integration** category.
 >❗ Make sure the **Integration** category is inactive, so that the incomplete products are not displayed in the store.